arfan/DesignPattern/README.md

 used to traverse a container and access the container's elements.
 The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.

+## State Pattern

+The state pattern is a behavioral software design pattern that allows an object to alter its behavior when its internal state changes.
+This pattern is close to the concept of finite-state machines.
+The state pattern can be interpreted as a strategy pattern, which is able to switch a strategy through invocations of methods defined in the pattern's interface.